Florence

-Florence (/ˈflɒrəns/ FLORR-ənss; Firenze /it/) (Note: Obsolete Tuscan form: Fiorenza /it/, from Florentia.) is the capital city of the Italian region of Tuscany.
-It is also the most populated city in Tuscany, with 362,353 inhabitants, and 989,460 in its metropolitan province as of 2025.
+Florence (Note: English pronunciation: /ˈflɒrəns/ FLORR-ənss.)
+(Firenze) (Note: /it/.
+Obsolete Tuscan form: Fiorenza /it/, from Latin Florentia.) is the capital and most populous city of the Italian region of Tuscany, and, as of 2026, with a population of 361,625, the 8th most populous city in the country.
+It is also the capital of the eponymous metropolitan province, which counts 988,494 inhabitants, while Eurostat estimates that 696,767 people live in the urban area of Florence.
+The Metropolitan Area of Florence, Prato and Pistoia, constituted in 2000 over an area of roughly 4800 km2, is home to 1.5 million people.

 Florence was a centre of medieval European trade and finance and one of the wealthiest cities of that era.
 It is considered by many academics to have been the birthplace of the Renaissance, becoming a major artistic, cultural, commercial, political, economic and financial center.
 During this time, Florence rose to a position of enormous influence in Italy, Europe, and beyond.
 Its turbulent political history includes periods of rule by the powerful Medici family and numerous religious and republican revolutions.
 From 1865 to 1871 the city served as the capital of the Kingdom of Italy.
 The Florentine dialect forms the base of standard Italian and it became the language of culture throughout Italy due to the prestige of the masterpieces by Dante Alighieri, Petrarch, Giovanni Boccaccio, Niccolò Machiavelli and Francesco Guicciardini.

 Located about 275 km northwest of Rome, Florence attracts millions of tourists each year, and UNESCO declared the Historic Centre of Florence a World Heritage Site in 1982.
 The city is noted for its culture, Renaissance art and architecture and monuments.
 The city also contains numerous museums and art galleries, such as the Uffizi Gallery and the Palazzo Pitti, and still exerts an influence in the fields of art, culture and politics.
 Due to Florence's artistic and architectural heritage, Forbes ranked it as one of the most beautiful cities in the world in 2010.
-Florence plays an important role in Italian fashion, and is ranked in the top 15 fashion capitals of the world by Global Language Monitor; furthermore, it is a major national economic centre, as well as a tourist and industrial hub.
+Florence plays an important role in Italian fashion, and is ranked in the top 15 fashion capitals of the world by Global Language Monitor; furthermore, it is a major national economic centre, as well as a tourist and industrial hub and is universally recognized as one of the world capitals of art and architecture.